open-sauced/intro/CONTRIBUTING.md

    - Write the content for your chapter using Markdown syntax.
 You can include headings, text, images, links, lists, and other elements to present your information effectively.

    See the [Using Markdown for Intro to Open Source Course](#using-markdown-for-intro-to-open-source-course) section for details about how to use Markdown in this project.

-   > NOTE: If you add definitions to the [Glossary](10-glossary.md) chapter, ensure definitions are added in alphabetical order.

 4. **Ensure the chapter's numbers are in order**